rthalley/dnspython/README.md

 open sourced under a BSD-style license, and helps support its future development by continuing to employ the author :).

-## Installation
+## INSTALLATION
-- If you have pip installed, you can do this
+- If you have pip installed and are using Python 2.x, you can do this `pip install dnspython`
-`pip install dnspython`
+- If you have pip installed and are using Python 3.x, you can do this `pip install dnspython3`
 - If not just download the source file and unzip it, then run this `sudo python setup.py install`